riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 Finally in the third test we're expecting a `ul` item on the page; this is what will contain our list of tasks.

 You'll notice Velocity is now telling us we have some failing tests.
+Pretty cool!

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-2-fail.png" class="img-responsive" />